ansible-lockdown/SUSE15-CIS/README.md

 SUSE15 Update 4+

 - Access to download or add the goss binary and content to the system if using auditing (other options are available on how to get the content to the system.)

-CentOS stream - while this will generally work it is not supported and requires the following variable setting

 ```sh
 os_check: false